Iceland car rental Show menu

 The length of the Asknes Hiking Trail can vary depending on the route you decide to take, but typically, the distance is suitable for a half-day or full-day hike.

-The Fimmvörðuháls Trail in Iceland is roughly 15 mi (25 km) in length, taking hikers from Þórsmörk Valley to the Skógafoss Waterfall.
+The Fimmvörðuháls Trail in Iceland is roughly 25 km (15 mi) in length, taking hikers from Þórsmörk Valley to the Skógafoss Waterfall.
 Along the way, you’ll be treated to views of glaciers, mountains, and volcanic landscapes.
 The terrain is diverse, with rocky slopes, craters, and snowfields, and offers a glimpse into Iceland’s geological history and the aftermath of the 2010 Eyjafjallajökull volcanic eruption.

-Despite the steep ascends and the rough terrain, the trail rewards hikers with the stunning sight of the Skógafoss Waterfall cascading over towering cliffs.
+Despite the steep ascents and the rough terrain, the trail rewards hikers with the stunning sight of the Skógafoss Waterfall cascading over towering cliffs.

 The Fardagafoss Trail offers a scenic adventure through East Iceland’s landscapes, including the Fardagafoss Waterfall.
 The waterfall is a hidden gem, nestled between towering cliffs, where hikers can watch the water tumble to the rocks below.
 The hike winds its way through green valleys and meadows, with beautiful views of the surrounding mountains and countryside.

 The trail spans a moderate distance suitable for a half-day excursion.
-While the exact length of the hike varies depending on the start point, you can expect a trip roughly between 2.5 and 3.7 mi (4 and 6 km).
+While the exact length of the hike varies depending on the start point, you can expect a trip roughly between 4 and 6 km (2.5 and 3.7 mi).

 Guided Hiking Tours